Ashokasundari: Etymology

-Ashokasundari was created from the wish-fulfilling tree Kalpavriksha when Parvati wished for a daughter to reduce her loneliness.
-The words in her name are derived from her creation.
-Ashoka refers to the easing of Parvati's shoka, which means "sorrow", while sundari means "beautiful girl".
+Ashokasundari was miraculously created from the wish-fulfilling tree Kalpavriksha after Parvati sought a daughter to ease her profound isolation.
+The components of her name directly reflect the circumstances of her birth: Ashoka signifies the alleviation of Parvati's shoka, which means "sorrow", while sundari denotes her exceptional beauty as a "beautiful girl".

 Legend

-The birth of Ashokasundari is recorded in the Padma Purana.
-In one of the variants of the tale of Nahusha, Parvati once requested Shiva to take her to the most beautiful garden in the world.
-As per her wishes, Shiva took her to Nandanvana, where Parvati saw a tree known as Kalpavriksha which could fulfill any wish.
-Since Kartikeya, the son of Parvati, had grown up and left Kailash, as a mother it caused immense grief and loneliness to her.
-She asked for a daughter from the wish-fulfilling tree to end her loneliness.
-Her wish was granted and Ashokasundari was born.
-Parvati prophesied that Ashokasundari would marry Nahusha of the lunar dynasty, who would be equal to Indra, the king of heaven.
+According to the Padma Purana, Ashokasundari’s origin began when Parvati requested Shiva to take her to the most beautiful garden in creation.
+Shiva escorted her to Nandanvana, the celestial forest housing the legendary Kalpavriksha.
+Because her son, Kartikeya, had grown up and permanently departed Mount Kailash, Parvati was enduring immense maternal grief and loneliness.
+Seeking comfort, she wished for a daughter from the sacred, wish-fulfilling tree, which instantly granted her prayer and brought Ashokasundari into existence.
+Parvati subsequently prophesied that her daughter would marry Nahusha of the Lunar Dynasty—a ruler destined to equal Indra, the king of heaven.